 We expect trends in the markets for light commercial vehicles in the individual regions to be mixed again in 2017.
 Overall, we envisage a slight increase in demand.

-In the markets for mid-sized and heavy trucks that are relevant for the Volkswagen Group, new registrations in 2017 are set to rise slightly above the prior-year level, while a moderate year-on-year increase is expected in new registrations of buses in the relevant markets.
+In the markets for mid-sized and heavy trucks that are relevant for the Volkswagen Group and in the relevant markets for buses, new registrations in 2017 are set to rise moderately above the prior-year level.

 We believe that automotive financial services will continue to be very important for vehicle sales worldwide in 2017.

 The Volkswagen Group is well positioned to deal with the mixed developments in automotive markets around the world.
 Our broad, selectively expanded product range featuring the latest generation of engines as well as a variety of alternative drives puts us in a good position globally compared with our competitors.
 The Group’s further